Osmunda: Etymology

 The derivation of the genus name is uncertain.
-A leading theory is that it is from an English folk tale of a boatman named Osmund hiding his wife and children in a patch of royal fern during the Danish invasion.
-Other theories propose that it is from Middle English and Middle French words for a type of fern.
+A common theory is that Osmunda derives from Osmunder, a Saxon name for the god Thor.
+Other explanations propose that it is from Middle English and Middle French words for a type of fern, or mention an English folk tale of a boatman named Osmund hiding his wife and children in a patch of royal fern during the Danish invasion.

+Ecology

-EcologyOsmunda species are used as food plants by the larvae of some Lepidoptera species including the engrailed.
+Osmunda species are used as food plants by the larvae of some Lepidoptera species including the engrailed.

 One of the species, the cinnamon fern (Osmundastrum cinnamomeum) forms huge clonal colonies in swamp areas.
 These ferns form massive rootstocks with densely matted, wiry roots.
 This root mass is an excellent substrate for many epiphytal plants.
 They are often harvested as osmundine and used horticulturally, especially in propagating and growing orchids.